20.06.2019: Updated to cover changes in version 2.2

 In order to change the selected layer, use a double click onto one of the layer titles in the multiview.
 Alternatively you may also use the shortcut ⌘ + 2 to select the second layer.
 Replace the number with any other number to select the respective layer.

 The projector has to be configured as ‘Extended Desktop’ to be able to show content that is different from your main display.
 In case you need assistance with connecting the projector to your Mac, please refer to the documentation offered by Apple.
+On Linux we recommend using one of the UI tools for configuring the xrandr extensions, for instance ´lxrandr´ or ´arandr´.

 You lost the window ‘Output’